QuentinRa/blog.quentinra.dev/cyber/random/crack_password/index.md

 ```
 </div><div>

-The key is usually protected by a password.
+The key is usually protected by a passphrase.
 You can use `ssh2jhon` to convert it to a file that `john` can try to break.

 ```bash
 $ ssh2jhon key > hash